catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 ### Flow state

-Due to the limited screen space, many good mobile apps have mastered how to optimize interfaces by minimizing the amount of options shown at one time and leading users through multiple views relatively seamless.
+Due to the limited screen space, many good mobile apps have mastered how to optimize interfaces by minimizing the amount of options shown at one time and leading users through multiple views with ease.

-If you learn a language in Duolingo or create a rental on Airbnb you are lead through many little steps through onboardings and bite sized prompts.
+If you learn a language in Duolingo or create a rental on Airbnb you are guided in many little steps through onboardings and bite sized prompts.
 The screens with the most options are usually setting or selection screens probing for the user intent.
 The actual work process is then done in very minimal interfaces step by step.

 Even on larger desktop screens, there are use cases for minimal interfaces: Distraction free text editors are very popular among writers and programmers.
+Project management software like Asana, Trello and Active Collab are able to display quite complex entities with many properties, but reduce the amount of information displayed in certain views.

-For presentations there are markdown based presentation tools like Reveal.js or Marp.
-Slidebean completely splits up content from design as a distinct two step process, so the user can be either in the writing or design mindset, but doesn't have to jump back and forth between them like in Power Point.
+Markdown based presentation tools like Reveal.js or Marp and the pitch deck service Slidebean separate content creation from design as a distinct two step process.
+This way the user can be either in the writing or design mindset (and their distinct mental models) and doesn't have to jump back and forth between both like in Power Point.

-...
+We believe that there are two things from these examples we should re-create in ILIAS:
+* reducing and segmenting the interface where it feels natural and smooth to the user (and vice versa combine steps that the user would expect to be combined)
+* take inspiration from data entry, writing and markdown-based tools that allow a flow state for entering large amounts of texts without ever interrupting the user with unnecessary obstacles.

 ### Decoupling scoring from question creation